Flood

 Pricing is another potential obstacle to purchasing flood insurance that the digital transformation is helping to address.
 “The more accurate data we get and collect through our digital platform, the more competitive and proactive we can be on pricing,” says Hiscox’s Simmonds.
 “We are not going to say you are in this particular US state, so we've just got a flat price.
 It's now much more granular than that which helps customers understand they are getting the best possible price for their exact location and gives coverholders like Sterling a better chance of binding cover.”
 In the pre-digital era, it might have taken months to adjust pricing, Simmonds adds, whereas that process can now happen in a few days with the real time effect of data collection providing a genuine competitive edge for the benefit of insureds.

-Attractive cove
+Attractive cover

 Along with accurate pricing, a digital approach also means the private flood insurance market can effectively use data to provide cover that is more attractive to that available from the NFIP.
 “Having more robust coverage, offering higher limits greater than NFIP, along with business income insurance, are key points that the insured values if it's at the right price,” says Guillory.
 In addition, says Simmonds, cover through digital products such as Hiscox’s own FloodPlus Commercial offering can be bound within seven days as opposed to the usual 30 day wait: "Access to real-time data allows us to provide additional benefits to customers, such as higher limits for building and business personal property, as well as competitive and scalable business interruption coverage.
 This capability enables us to process thousands of quotes per day."